davek184/nt-series/nt-980/hotswap/README.md

-# nt-980
+# Description

 This forks the nt-980 to account for the following layouts.
 It combines Kailh hotswap sockets and though holes for switches where hotswaps wouldn't work.
+This is admittedly a bit weird but what I wanted to make.

 It uses the same firmware as the nt-980 as no switches were added or removed.

-Changes from nt-980
+## Changes from nt-980
 * Bottom row alternate layouts
 * Stepped caps lock support
 * Rotated numpad plus and enter keys